1Password/scim-examples/kubernetes/README.md

 Alternatively, you can visit the domain in any web browser.
 You'll see a 1Password SCIM Bridge Status page which can be used to verify your OAuth bearer token.
 This page is being served by your SCIM Bridge using a secured TLS connection established using your LetsEncrypt domain certificate.

 You can now continue with the administration guide to configure your Identity Provider to enable provisioning with your SCIM Bridge.

+## Advanced setup (optional)

+If you have infrastructure already in place, such as a web server, a redis server, and/or a pre-existing SSL certificate, you can integrate the op-scim service with them instead of using the load balancer and redis container deployments.

+### Web server with SSL certificate

+In `op-scim-deployment.yaml`, you can remove the option `--letsencrypt-domain`.
+This will have the op-scim service serve on port 3002.
+You can then map your pre-existing webserver (Apache, NGINX, etc).
+You will no longer be issued a certificate by LetsEncrypt.

+### Redis server

+If you are using an existing redis instance that's not running on `redis:6379`, add the `--redis-host=[host]` and `--redis-port=[port]` flags to `containers.args` in that same `op-scim-deployment.yaml` file.